veracode-demo-labs/load-test/README.md

 ## Getting Started
     Assuming you have python, download requirements by running `pip install -r requirements.txt`

     For a simple load test, run `python main.py -base_name [unique base name]`.
-This will by default create 200 users and run 1000 scans.
+Note that the number of scans should be less than six times the number of users due to individual users being limited in the number of scans per second.
+This program will by default create 200 users and run 1000 scans.
 Please see the `main.py` section below for a full list of flags to customize your request.

     The Example.py file compares a scan results file with the approved mitigations in one of the applications present in the account associated with your API credentials.
 In order to use this, run `python Example.py -app [name of app] -baseline [scan results file]`.